3 min read

 While milk and white chocolate tend to bend because they have more sugar and milk than dark chocolate does, you should be able to tell the difference between that and lower-quality chocolate: chocolate that is not processed or tempered correctly will have a dull sound when broken, or just simply crumbles when you break it.

 Rub a piece of the chocolate with your thumb to release its aroma.
 Notice what aroma you are sensing.
 Burnt, moldy, or other unpleasant smells could mean improper processing, while weird aromas, such as spicy or smoky indicate the chocolate wasn’t stored properly.
-After all, chocolate easily absorbs aroma (and flavor) from its surrounding.
+After all, chocolate easily absorbs aroma (and flavour) from its surrounding.

 Read more: How to Make Chocolate Ganache Without Cream?